 After two bitter NFC Championship defeats at the hands of the Dallas Cowboys in 1992 and 1993, Young was given the label of not being able to win the big one.
-1994 would be different however, as Young posted his best season of his career with 35 touchdowns and a record six touchdowns in Super Bowl 29.
+1994 would be different, however, as Young posted the best season of his career with 35 touchdowns and a record six touchdowns in Super Bowl 29.

 After 7 Pro Bowls and 3 First-Team All-Pro’s, Young was inducted into the Hall of Fame in 2005, capping off a storybook career.

 Ronnie Lott was drafted in the first round of the 1981 Draft after the 49ers were desperate to improve their pass defense.